BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.1.4 =
+Fixed one small issue.
+In some situation the $bp->unfiltered_uri[2] could be empty.
+I added a if statement to avoid undefined index notice.

 = 1.1.3 =
 Add a new function to rewrite the edit link for grouped forms.
 There have been some rewrite issues left from the 1.1 update.